benmed00/CreatorQuizManager/API-INTEGRATION.md

 2. Verify that the generated questions are relevant to your topic
 3. Check that code snippets are included when requested

+### Test Database Integration
+1. Create a new quiz and verify it persists after server restart
+2. Take a quiz and submit answers to generate results
+3. Check that the analytics page shows data from completed quizzes
+4. Verify that user accounts are saved properly

 ## 5. Environment Variables

 For local development, you can create a `.env` file in the project root with your API keys: